microsoft/mattersim/README.md

 > conda activate mattersim
 > ```
 >
+> Although MatterSim can be installed with `Python > 3.9`, we recommend using `Python == 3.9` for optimal compatibility.
+> Additionally, if you are using Mac OS X with Apple Silicon, please be aware of potential numerical instability with the MPS backend.
+In such cases, we advise using the CPU device for MatterSim.

 To install MatterSim, use the following command.
 Please note that downloading the dependencies may take some time:
 ```bash